-One of the reasons why many people with sexual difficulties fail to get their sexual problems sorted is because of lack of an integrative approach.
+One of the reasons why many people with sexual difficulties fail to get their sexual problems sorted is because of a lack of an integrative approach.
 Sexual problems arise from a wide range of medical, psychological, and relational & social factors.
 Very often, there is a complex combination of several contributing factors.
-At the Sexual Wellbeing Clinic, I take into consideration all the three aspects of sexual wellbeing:
+At Cambridge Sex Therapy Clinic, I take into consideration all the three aspects of sexual wellbeing:

 2. Psychological issues, for example, psychiatric conditions (such as depression, anxiety and substance misuse), psychological problems (such as stress, anxiety, low sexual self-esteem and confidence, performance anxiety, fear of failure, life events, previous traumatic sexual experiences), etc.